Rockland (Kim Mitchell album)

 Rockland is the third solo album by Canadian rock musician Kim Mitchell, released in 1989.
 The album was the fourth-best selling Cancon album in Canada of 1989.
-"Rock n Roll Duty" was second-most played Cancon song in Canada of 1989, while "Rocklandwonderland" was the ninth-most played Cancon song in Canada that year.
+"Rock n Roll Duty" was the second-most played Cancon song in Canada of 1989, while "Rocklandwonderland" was the ninth-most played Cancon song in Canada that year.
 The album was certified double platinum in Canada.
 Rockland was released internationally on the Atlantic Records label.